 The Trust provides information to employees generally by way of email, newsletters and staff meetings.
-Information is channelled via leadership meetings, staff briefings and via the Intranet.
+Information is channelled via leadership meetings and staff briefings.
 Employees are encouraged to familiarise themselves with Ofsted reports, available from the Trust website and student progress and attainment statistics, when they are made available.

 Applications for employment by disabled persons are given full and fair consideration for all vacancies in accordance with their particular aptitude and abilities.
 In the event of employees becoming disabled then every effort is made to retrain them in order that their employment within the Trust may continue.

-Full details of these policies are available from the academy trust's offices.
+Full details of these policies are available from the Academy Trust's offices.

 j.
-Engagement with suppliers, customers and others in a business relationship with the academy trust
+Engagement with suppliers, customers and others in a business relationship with the Academy Trust